-Thank you for considering to submit your manuscript to us.
-Following these guidelines will increases authors’ chances of a prompt response from us and ease our editorial distribution, which will enhance a smooth peer-review process and a prompt decision regarding acceptance or rejection for publication.
-Please take note of all the instructions and follow them closely to ensure your manuscript falls within our scope.
+You are welcome to IJER.
+Adhering to our guidelines will increase authors' chances of a prompt response from us, which will enhance a smooth peer-review process and prompt editorial decisions on their articles.
+Therefore, please take note of all the instructions and follow them closely to ensure your manuscript falls within our scope.

 Originality, Trustworthiness and Misconduct

-Submissions must fall within the scope of the Journal.
+Submissions must fall within the scope of the journal.
 It must include an assurance that the manuscript has not been published, submitted or sent for consideration elsewhere.
-Proof of language editing, done by native/L1 language speakers or experts in English Language, if required, should be submitted alongside the article as a supplementary file.
-Please be aware that only 10% or below similarity index will be accepted, and that all manuscripts will be submitted to the Turnitin software before processing.
-However, the Editor is rightfully obliged to make suggestions and/or suggest modifications, refuse any manuscripts with stated reasons without recourse to whether the author of the manuscript is by invitation or a voluntary submission before publication.
+If required, proof of language editing done by native/L1 language speakers or experts in English should be submitted alongside the article as a supplementary file.
+Please be aware that only articles within ten per cent (10%) or below the similarity index will be accepted.
+All manuscripts will be submitted to the Turnitin software before processing.
+However, the editor is rightfully obliged to make suggestions and/or suggest modifications and refuse any manuscripts with stated reasons without recourse to whether the manuscript's author is by invitation or a voluntary submission before publication.

-IJER and ERRCDF condole zero tolerance for research misconduct such as; plagiarism, citation manipulation, and data falsification/fabrication, among others.
-Practices, such as fabrication of data, manipulation of data, images, visual objects, and other resources used in the research process are strictly prohibited and are considered forbidden in IJER.
-Authors are expected to present an accurate and account of the data collection and their respective analyses.
-The true reflection of the work done should be presented, anything other than that is considered unethical and would be rejected.
-You will receive acknowledgement of receipt of your submission within three days, and manuscripts outside of our scope will be returned with the acknowledgement.
+IJER and ERRCDF condone zero tolerance for research misconduct such as plagiarism, citation manipulation, and data falsification/fabrication.
+Practices such as fabrication and manipulation of data, images, visual objects, and other research resources are prohibited and considered forbidden in IJER.
+Authors are expected to present an accurate account of data collection and their respective analyses.
+The true reflection of the work done should be presented.
+Anything other than that is considered unethical and would be rejected.
+Authors will receive an acknowledgement receipt of their submission within three days, and manuscripts outside IJER's scope will be returned with an acknowledgement.

-In the case of allegations regarding research misconduct, the publisher (ERRCDF), alongside the journal editor shall follow the Committee on Publication Ethics (COPE)'s Core Practice in dealing with such situation.
+In the case of allegations regarding research misconduct, the publisher (ERRCDF), alongside the journal editor, shall follow the Committee on Publication Ethics (COPE)'s core practice in dealing with such a situation.

-The issue of research ethics is very important and must be keenly followed to protect both the researcher, the co-researchers, participants, respondents and every object and subject elements involved in the study.
-In education research, just like other fields of study, adhering to ethical rules involving human beings, vulnerable populations, confidentiality, anonymity among others should not be compromised.
-IJER adheres to Ethical Guidelines for Educational Research” published by the British Educational Research Association (BERA) which may be perused and applied accordingly.
+The issue of research ethics is important and must be keenly followed to protect the researcher, co-researchers, participants, respondents and every object and subject element involved in the study.
+In education research, just like other fields of study, adhering to ethical rules involving human beings, vulnerable populations, confidentiality, anonymity, among others, should not be compromised.

-The integrity of our review process is sacrosanct, therefore, concerted efforts should be made by all authors to remove all the indications of identity from the “Manuscript” to ensure a blinded relationship between the author(s) and the reviewer(s).
-These steps among others will be 100% considered before initiating the review process.
-These should;
+The integrity of our review process is sacrosanct.
+Therefore, authors should make concerted efforts to remove all indications of identity from their manuscripts to ensure a blind relationship between the author(s) and the reviewer(s).
+These steps, among others, will be hundred per cent (100%) considered before initiating the review process.
+Therefore, authors:

-- Prepare two different documents; the first document named "main manuscript" must only contain the title of the manuscript, the abstract and the entire article.
-The second document which must be named and uploaded as "supplementary file" must contain the title, author(s) information, abstract and the email address of all the authors.
+- Should prepare two different documents; the first document named "main manuscript" must only contain the manuscript's title, the abstract and the entire article.
+The second document, which must be named and uploaded as a "supplementary file" must contain the title, author(s) information, and the email address of all the authors.

-- In the case of the author(s) citing their previous works, the name(s) must be replaced with “author and year” in the text and also replicated in the references session instead of the authors' name, article title, etc
+- In the case of the author(s) citing their previous works, the name(s) must be replaced with "author and year of publication" in the text and also replicated in the reference session instead of the authors' name, article title, among others.

-- By naming your documents, author(s) identification should also be removed from the properties of the files, instead, name your main article with "main manuscript" and information file as "supplementary file".
+- When naming their documents, author(s) identification should also be removed from the properties of the files; instead, they should name the main article with "main manuscript" and information file as "supplementary file".

 Citation and Referencing Style

 All sources used must be acknowledged.
-Author(s) must ensure that all in-text citations are done appropriately, and with no omission in the reference section.
-That is, all citations in the manuscripts must be referenced and all references must have been cited.
-IJER adopted the America Psychological Association (APA) 7th Edition publication guidelines and should be strictly adhered to.
+Author(s) must ensure that all in-text citations are done appropriately and with no omission in the reference section.
+All citations in the manuscripts must be referenced, while all references must have been cited.
+IJER adopted the American Psychological Association (APA) 7th edition publication guidelines, which should be strictly adhered to.

 Disclosure and Conflict of interest

-It is the author’s responsibility to disclose any conflicting, competing and financial interest that may influence the result, the production, and construe or result in liability.
+It is the author's responsibility to disclose any conflicting, competing and financial interest that may influence the result production and construe or result in liability.
 All official sources of financial support should be disclosed.
-The author must, therefore, notify the Managing Editor should there be any conflicts of interest.
+The author must, therefore, notify the Editor-in-Chief should there be any conflicts of interest.

-It is the author’s responsibility to obtain written permission for any already published tables, figures, text passages, and illustrations.
-The author should create a separate section before references for acknowledgements of people, funding organisations, grants, etc. This section should be titled “Acknowledgments” just like other sub-headings.
-However, permission must be obtained from the acknowledged person(s), organizations, among others by the author.
+The author's responsibility is to obtain written permission for published tables, figures, text passages, and illustrations.
+The author should create a separate section before references to acknowledge people, funding organisations, grants, and others.
+This section should be titled "Acknowledgments", just like other sub-headings.
+However, the author must obtain permission from the acknowledged person(s), organisations, and others.

-Authors are requested to register and submit their manuscripts using submission our submission link https://injer.org/injer/about/submissions.
-The submission and review gateways are designed to guide authors and reviewers step-by-step throughout the process.
-Should you be unable to provide an electronic version, please contact the Managing Editor prior to submission at OmodanBI@errcd.com.
+Authors are requested to register and submit their manuscripts using our submission link.
+The submission and the review gateway are designed to guide authors and reviewers step by step throughout the process.
+If you are unable to provide an electronic version, please contact the Editor-in-Chief.
 Article consideration processes are as follow:

-Step 1: Author register and submit the complete manuscript in “word doc” following double-blind peer review policy and formatting prescription of the journal.
+Step 1: The author registers and submits the complete manuscript in Word document following a double-blind peer-review policy and formatting prescription of the journal.

-Step 2: The Managing Editor checks the submitted manuscripts (subject to rejection if not within the journal scope, and not fulfilling the standard research criteria).
+Step 2: The Editor-in-Chief checks the submitted manuscripts (subject to rejection if not within the journal's scope and unable to fulfil the standard research criteria).

-Step 3: The articles are subjected to a plagiarism test (above 10% similarity result will be rejected and sent back to the author(s) for possible correction).
+Step 3: The articles are subjected to a plagiarism test (above ten per cent similarity result will be rejected and sent back to the author(s) for possible correction).

-Step 4: The article will be assigned to a suitable member of the editorial team (Content verification will be ascertained and may be rejected if found unsuitable).
+Step 4: The article will be assigned to a suitable editorial team member (content verification will be ascertained and may be rejected if found unsuitable).

-Step 5: Two expert peer reviewers are selected from different institutions to review the manuscript.
-Thereafter, the section editor evaluated the review results to make a decision based on the reviewer’s recommendations.
+Step 5: Two expert double-blind peer reviewers are selected from different institutions to review the manuscript.
+After that, the section editor evaluates the review results to decide based on the reviewer's recommendations.
 The likely recommendations are:

 - Accept in its condition,